stffrdhrn/stffrdhrn.github.io/_posts/2026-01-13-or1k-linux-smp-softlockup-bug.md

  - Memory barrier, suggested kernel patches.
  - Bug in verilog of CPU's Load Store Unit module, suggested patches.

-None of the suggestions worked.
+None of the suggestions were correct.
+I humored the patches but they did not work.

 ## Using a hardware debugger